avengerpenguin/avengerpenguin.com/Garden/LeadDev Unwrapped 2022.md

 ## Moon before Mars

 - Crossing the A - creating a bridge between teams that otherwise would only have the CTO in common

+## Developer Productivity

+1. Focus on value created for the business
+2. Get feedback from your team
+3. Get Qualitative feedback
+4. Eliminate biggest timewasters
+5. Invest in leverage
+6. Take your team on the journey with you
+7. Iterate!

+## People building

+- Position
+	- Know our scope
+	- Know your level
+	- Know your performance
+- Plan
+	- What's your motivation?
+Don't project motivations
+	- What's your current path?
+What's the next step?
+- Progress
+	- Designing work
+	- Growth areas, Action Items, Things to discuss
+	- Reward and recognition